Server data from the Official MCP Registry

 Local command history can be correlated with system logs without introducing a separate table:

-syslog shell index imports zsh extended history lines with timestamps and
+cortex ingest shell user index imports zsh extended history lines with timestamps and

 durations as source_kind="shell-history" rows.
 Plain untimestamped history is